shuixin222/zqzhang.github.io/_drafts/2016-02-18-testing-battery-status-api.md

 > When the battery charging time is updated, the user agent must queue a task which sets the `chargingTime` attribute's value and fires a simple event named `chargingtimechange` at the `BatteryManager` object.

 > When the battery discharging time is updated, the user agent must queue a task which sets the `dischargingTime` attribute's value and fires a simple event named `dischargingtimechange` at the `BatteryManager` object.

+We then designed these test files trying to get all the 4 events fired in each condition but failed.

 http://w3c-test.org/battery-status/battery-plugging-in-manual.html

 http://w3c-test.org/battery-status/battery-unplugging-manual.html

-We designed these test files trying to get all the 4 events fired in each condition, but failed.

 # Failure analysis

-To analyze the failure of the tests above, developed an example to read out all events fired and the attributes' values to check what happened.
+To root cause failures of the tests above, we developed an example to read out all events fired and the battery status to check what happened.

 https://zqzhang.github.io/demo/battery/example.html